-In general, combine all partnership income or loss (determined later) with all S corporation income or loss and enter it on line 5.
-Also, for trusts and certain corporations, there are limitations on income and losses (including from partnerships and S corporations) under section 469 (the passive activity loss and credit limitation rules) and section 465 (at-risk limitations).
+Also, for trusts and certain corporations, there are limitations on income and losses (including from a partnership or an S corporation) under section 469 (the passive activity loss and credit limitation rules) and section 465 (at-risk limitations).
 For more information on these rules, see the discussion of the application of the passive loss and at-risk limitations to affected tax-exempt organizations in the introductory instructions to Part I. Unrelated Trade or Business Income, earlier.